-DESCRIPTION OF POSITION: The Direct Care position directly supports children with developmental and other disabilities served in HOPe’s respite programs.
-The direct care worker is responsible for meeting the needs of the children and ensuring their safety on-site and off-site.
+DESCRIPTION OF POSITION: The Direct Care Aide position directly supports individuals with developmental and other disabilities served in the adult day program.
+The direct care worker is responsible for implementing the individual’s programs in-house and in the community.

 SUPERVISORY RESPONSIBILIITIES: None